 Phone: (619) 575-3613

-Border Field Vehicle Entrance Gate Status: OPEN to vehicles (weekends).
+Border Field Vehicle Entrance Gate Status: CLOSED to vehicles.

 Border Field Entry Project.
 Read more…